virtualous/blog/_posts/2016-03-17-travel-lighter.md

 Sometimes I'll need soap so I can wash my clothes but these things are easily available in a nearby store or I can borrow from my friends.

 Have you tried this lifehack before?
-What else would you leave in your Borne Box?
+What else would you leave in your Bourne Box?

 Send me a message and I'll add it to the post.